 Why choose Australian Criminal Law Group?

-Our criminal lawyers are experts at obtaining the best outcome possible for Robbery offences.
-For these offences, a good lawyer can be the difference between a conviction and no criminal record and freedom or jail.
-To read more about Australian Criminal Law Group, click here.
+Our criminal lawyers are experts at obtaining the best outcome possible, in and out of court.
+For these offences, a good lawyer can be the difference between a conviction and no criminal record and freedom or gaol.

 Australia Criminal Law Group represented a person charged with robbery in company inflicting grievous bodily harm.
 This carries a maximum penalty of 25 years imprisonment.
 Mr Correy negotiated for the charge to be withdrawn and for his client to plead guilty to an alternative charge of affray.
 The Magistrate sentenced our client without recording a conviction.